A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Geometric realization and flips

-\begin{defi} \begin{enumerate} \item \begin{itemize} \item If two arcs are not tangent to the same inner polygon, they are said to be noncrossing if their class under homotopy contain representatives which do not cross. \item If they both are tangent to the same inner polygon: \begin{itemize} \item If they have the same tangency (left for example), they are said to be noncrossing if their class under homotopy contain representatives which do not cross. \item If not, replace one of them by a loop, and they are said to be noncrossing if their class under homotopy contain representatives which do not cross. \end{itemize} \item Two $m$-diagonals linking both inner polygons are said to be noncrossing if their classes under homotopy contain representatives which do not cross. \end{itemize} \item An $(m+2)$-angulation is a set of noncrossing $m$-diagonals, such that there exist representative admissible arcs which cut the figure into $(m+2)$-angles.
-Such a choice of representatives is called a good set of representatives. \end{enumerate} \end{defi}
+\begin{defi} \begin{itemize} \item \cor{Two $m$-diagonals are said to be noncrossing if each of them are non self-crossing and if there exist representatives in their homotopy class which do not cross each other in the interior of the surface. \item An $(m+2)$-angulation is a set of noncrossing $m$-diagonals, such that there exist representative admissible arcs which cut the figure into $(m+2)$-angles.
+Such a choice of representatives is called a good set of representatives.} \end{itemize} \end{defi}

+\coor{For instance, in order to show that two $m$-diagonals (one of type $3$) do not cross, one can, if needed, replace by the loop the arc of type $3$, since the loop belongs to this equivalence class (see figure \ref{fig:oeil} for an example).
+If the arc is left tangent, we can replace it by a tagged loop.
+If it is right tangent, we replace it by the untaggeed loop.}

+\begin{rmk} \coor{Many articles used tagged and untagged arcs instead of left and right arcs.
+Indeed, if we consider isolated arcs (not belonging to an $(m+2)$-angulation), it is more comfortable to use tagged and untagged arcs.
+Nevertheless, as one of the aims of the article is to show compatibility between the flip of an $(m+2)$-angulation and the colored quiver mutation, we remain using left and right tangency since the result cannot be showed using tagged and untagged arcs.} \end{rmk}